sarahhcheng/CPSC-210-Project/README.md

 - As a user, I want to be able to select a specific recipe in the list to read and/or edit
 - As a user, I want to sort the recipes by categories.
 For instance, apple pie will be organized in the baking category.
 - As a user, I want to be able to select a random recipe from my list
+- As a user, I want to be able to save the entire creation of my recipe book with all my recipes
+- As a user, I want the ability to reload my recipe book from where I last left off